omegasemantic/omegasemantic.github.io/_pages/lobby.md

 ---
 layout: default
-title: Home
+title: lobby
-permalink: /styleguide/
+permalink: /lobby/
-pagetype: styleuide
 nav: true
+container:
 ---

 # Welcome.
-Let's PIP!
+Let's all PIP!

 \:  what is pip and other faq